SwiftUI makes it really easy to create custom UI components, because they are effectively just views that have some sort of @Binding

 to count from 1 to the maximum rating plus 1 and call image(for:)

 repeatedly.
-We’ll also apply a foreground color depending on the rating, and add a tap gesture that adjusts the rating.
+We’ll also apply a foreground color depending on the rating, and wrap each star inside a button that adjusts the rating.

 Replace your existing body